OakLabsInc/application-components/google-fluentd/README.md

 logs to GCP Stackdriver.
 It can be adapted to send logs to other services and to receive logs from application by a variety of methods.

+Requirements for use:

+* Fluentd configuration mounted at `/fluentd.conf`
+* GCP service account credentails mounted at `/application_default_credentials.json`

+Those files can be mounted at runtime or `COPY`'d into a custom build of this Docker image.

-`sample-google-fluentd.conf` shows the recommended configuration.
+[`sample-google-fluentd.conf`](./sample-google-fluentd.conf) shows the recommended Fluentd configuration.

 See the
 [Google Cloud Plugin docs](https://github.com/GoogleCloudPlatform/fluent-plugin-google-cloud)